 If, after reading bombastic data spill headlines, you’re left with a host of questions, we have answers for you.
 We’ve compiled a list of the latest stats and facts about this omnipresent digital danger.

-1. On average, there have been more than 20 data breach reports each day in the first six months of 2019.
+On average, there were more than 20 data breach reports each day in the first six months of 2019.

 If you feel like you hear about yet another data leak in the news every day, you’re not wrong.
 As the amount of data we collect and process with our devices grows exponentially, so does the number of security breaches and cyber attacks.
 In fact, there are so many occurring that the news can only cover a fraction of them.
 According to data breach statistics for 2019, the first half of the year has brought 21 new breaches every day.

 3,813 breaches were reported in the first half of 2019, affecting more than 4.1 billion records.

 Putting the previous stat into perspective, by June 30 a total of 3,813 data breaches had been reported.
 Collectively, these breaches exposed a whopping number of records - more than 4.1 billion in total.
 When we compare this to 2018 data breaches, the situation is getting worse.
 The 2018 midyear report showed 2,308 breaches that compromised 2.6 billion records.

 68 records are lost or stolen every second.